scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 After finishing CRUD operations, you need to commit the transaction.
-Like a well-known two-phase commit protocol, there are two phases: prepare and commit phases. you need to prepare the transaction in all the coordinator/participant processes first and then commit them as follows:
+Like a well-known two-phase commit protocol, there are two phases: prepare and commit phases.
+You first need to prepare the transaction in all the coordinator/participant processes, then you need to call in the order of coordinator's `commit()` and the participants' `commit()` as follows:
 ```Java
 TwoPhaseCommitTransaction tx = ...